simoninireland/epydemic/doc/tutorial/run-at-scale.rst

    # build the parameter space, where P_INFECT ranges from 0.01 to 1.0 in 10 steps
    lab[epydemic.SIR.P_INFECTED] = 0.01
-   lab[epydemic.SIR.P_INFECT] = numpy.linspace(0.01, 1.0, num = 10, endpoint = True)
+   lab[epydemic.SIR.P_INFECT] = numpy.linspace(0.01, 1.0, num=10, endpoint=True)
    lab[epydemic.SIR.P_REMOVE] = 0.05

    # run 5 repetitions of the experiment at each point in the parameter space
    lab.runExperiment(eypc.RepeatedExperiment(e, 5))

 Significantly more time passes -- unsurprisingly, since we're doing 50 experimental runs (5 repetitions at each of 10 points in the parameter space, varying the infection probability each time).
-We can then retrieve all the results and import them directly into ``pandas`` for analysis:
+We can then retrieve all the results and import them directly into ``pandas`` for
+analysis:

 .. code-block:: python